 Inductees will receive a plaque.
 Photos of inductees and a perpetual plaque will be displayed in the University Center.

-- Nominees must be graduates of Webster University, and have graduated at least two years prior, or were former Webster University employees who left the University at least two years prior to selection
+- former Webster University employees who left the University at least three (3) years prior to induction.

 Nomination and selection process

-- To be considered for the second class of inductees in 2016, nominations must be submitted by March 31, 2016.
+- To be considered for the 2017 class of inductees, nominations must be submitted by April 10, 2017.

-- Any student, staff or faculty member, alumnus, or other interested person may nominate a candidate for consideration and submit required materials on the candidate’s behalf.
-Nominations will be solicited from students, faculty, staff, and alumni.
+- Students, staff, faculty, alumni, previous inductees, and other interested individuals may nominate a candidate for consideration and submit required materials on the candidate’s behalf.

 - Up to five inductees will be selected each year